mitvis/saliency-cards/Grad-CAM/gradcam_saliency_card.md

 ### Input Sensitivity

-&#129000; **[Deletion and Insertion](https://arxiv.org/pdf/1806.07421.pdf)**: The model's output changes as input features are iteratively removed based on their Grad-CAM saliency rank.
+&#129000; **[Deletion](https://arxiv.org/pdf/1806.07421.pdf)**: The model's output changes as input features are iteratively removed based on their Grad-CAM saliency rank.
+Evaluated on ResNet50 and VGG16 ImageNet models.
 Grad-CAM performs better than sliding window saliency but worse than RISE and LIME.

+&#129000; **[Insertion](https://arxiv.org/pdf/1806.07421.pdf)**: The model's output changes as input features are iteratively added based on their Grad-CAM saliency rank.
+Evaluated on ResNet50 and VGG16 ImageNet models.
+Grad-CAM performs better than sliding window saliency but worse than RISE.
+Grad-CAM performs worse LIME using the ResNet50 model and on-par with LIME using the VGG16.

 &#129000; **[Reliability](https://download.arxiv.org/pdf/2201.13291v3.pdf)**: The model's output changes as input features are progressively masked or revealed based on their Grad-CAM rank.
 Grad-CAM performs similarly to other methods like RISE and Grad-CAM++.